Our Mission. Sharing Solutions that deliver real value.

 Our complimentary monthly electronic newsletter to subscribers provides comprehensive and timely insight on a wide range of taxation issues including federal and state tax incentives and current issues.

-We also offer an initial complimentary consultation to better determine that we will make a real difference when using proven strategies based upon the particular facts and circumstances of any taxpayer.
+We also offer an initial complimentary consultation to help us identify proven tax-smart strategies, options and solutions that deliver real value for the professional services needed based upon the particular situation of any taxpayer.

-Our Mission: Sharing ideas that make a real difference.
+Our Mission: Sharing Solutions that deliver a real value.

 Tax Professional Standards Statement.
 The TAX TIPS NEWSLINE is published monthly to provide general educational tax compliance tips, information, updates and general business or economic data compiled from various sources.
 This document supports the marketing of professional services and does not provide substantive determination or advice affecting specific tax liability.
 It is not written tax advice directed at the particular facts and circumstances of any taxpayer.
 Nothing herein shall be construed as imposing a limitation from disclosing the tax treatment or tax structure of any matter addressed.
 To the extent this document may be considered written tax advice, in accordance with applicable requirements imposed under IRS Circular 230, any written advice contained in, forwarded with, or attached to this document is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding any penalties that may be imposed under the Internal Revenue Code.